SoftFeta/translate_romanize_keyword_search_title/README.md

 Hanyu pinyin is used.

 # Not supported
 Arabic, all Indic languages, all Dravidian languages, and all rare languages are not supported.
+This is because virtually no news outlets in these languages use transliteration in the URLs of articles.